By Mandy Fernandez

-But if the timing doesn’t work out to take a tour, you can self-guide through other treasure-filled places like the John Appleyard Storytelling Cottage, T.T.
-Wentworth Museum, Museum of Commerce and Museum of Industry.
+But if the timing doesn’t work out to take a tour, you can self-guide through other treasure-filled places like the John Appleyard Storytelling Cottage, Pensacola Museum of History, Museum of Commerce and Museum of Industry.
 Seize the “One Ticket, Seven Days to Explore,” deal that allows you to mark your territory through the museums.
 Pick the places that interest you most and revisit your favorite spots twice.

 Get cozy in the John Appleyard Storytelling Cottage as you listen to local history expert John Appleyard tell stories that remind you of family and friends.
-Then walk in the shoes of Trader Jon inside the T.T.
-Wentworth Museum.
+Then walk in the shoes of Trader Jon inside the Pensacola Museum of History.
 See his wild U.S. Navy memorabilia collected over the decades and often traded for drinks in his former bar business.
 Learn what Pensacola life was like while under five different rulers - why it’s known as The City of Five Flags.
 From lumber to railroads and fishing, the Museum of Industry reveals past trades.
 In the Museum of Commerce, you can stroll down a 1890s era street and hop aboard an antique trolley car.

 Little (and big) kids can stand aboard a tiny vessel inside the Pensacola Children’s Museum.
 After they leave command of the ship, they can break bread with Native Americans or simply have a pretend picnic before learning about Northwest Florida wildlife.
 Toddlers will be laughing and parents will be beaming as their children learn through play.